 Chances are, you’ve only ever driven your instructor’s car, so getting your own set of wheels is more than a little exciting.
 Take time to get to know your car (name it if you want to), and then figure out what all the buttons do, where your fog lights are and how to pop the petrol cap.
 Believe us when we say, that one is harder than it seems and there’s nothing worse than parking up and being unable to figure it out in front of a queue of impatient drivers on the forecourt.
-Been there, done that and didn’t get a t-shirt, just a lot of angry gesturing.
+Don't worry; we've all been there.

 Once you have figured out how to fill up your car, you’ll want to make that tank last as long as possible – petrol isn’t cheap.
 There are several things you can do to get as many miles out of it as possible.

 Speeding, rapid acceleration, and hard braking are all ways in which to use up more petrol.
-We’re not suggesting you drive like your Granny (sorry, Gran) but put some Smooth Radio on and channel the vibe.
+We’re not suggesting you drive at a snail's pace but put some mellow music on and channel the vibe.

 Watch your speed

 According to The AA, if you drive consistently at 60mph you’ll use up to 9% less fuel than if you drove at 70mph.
-You’ll get to the cinema that bit slower, but you’ll be able to treat your date to their ticket.
-Brownie points, anyone?
+You’ll get to the cinema that bit slower, but you may be able to treat your date to their ticket.

 Windows vs air con